 When you lead, your efforts are multiplied through the influence you have on the contributions of others.
-Thus, the leader needs to spend less time on individual projects and more time working across the scope of the organization or, if his or her role is informal, the movement.
+As a leader, you need to spend less time on individual projects and more time working across the scope of the organization or, if your role is informal, the movement.

-This means that, as Andy Stanley has said, if you are a leader you need to "spend the majority of your time at the thirty-thousand-foot level while remaining accessible to team members who are closer to the action.
-Spend more time strategizing and less time problem solving."^[1]
+As Andy Stanley has said, if you are a leader, you need to "spend the majority of your time at the thirty-thousand-foot level while remaining accessible to team members who are closer to the action.
+Spend more time strategizing and less time problem solving."[1]